DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

-If you are not happy with the clusters being suggested to you, then you can try a new method, a different keying function, or you can alter the range for “#Choices in cluster,” “# Rows in cluster,” “Average length of choices,” and “Length variance of choices.”
+If you are not happy with the clusters being suggested to you, then you can try a new method, a different keying function, or you can alter the range for “Choices in cluster,” “Rows in cluster,” “Average length of choices,” and “Length variance of choices.”

 Clustering is a tool not available in most other softwares, and is